maggy1209/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. function that adds two integers and returns the result

 12. function that prints all natural numbers from n to 98, followed by a new line.
+13.  program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.